Thomas Sankara: Trade

 In terms of trade policy, Sankara favoured autarky, banning several items from being imported into Burkina Faso and encouraging import substitution industrialization.
 One example of this was cotton, where domestically produced fabric quickly came to be used exclusively.
-He also adopted this approach in relation to food crops, extolling Burkinabes to consume locally grown food instead of rice and grain imported from Europe.
+He also adopted this approach in relation to food crops, exhorting Burkinabes to consume locally grown food instead of rice and grain imported from Europe.

 Agriculture

-In the 1980s, more than 90% of the populace were still agrarian farmers.
+In the 1980s, more than 90% of the population were still subsistence farmers.
 Less than six percent of land that could be irrigated was receiving irrigation, while the rest relied on rain, which was highly unreliable and inadequate.
 Only 10% of the population had animals for plowing, whilst the rest relied on individual use of short hoes to plow.
 Few livestock herders had access to fodder; they had to roam the countryside in search of grazing land and watering spots.
 Because of this, hunger remained prevalent.
 In years of drought, the rural population was threatened by famines.

 In Sankara's five-year plan, some 71% of projected investments for the productive sectors were allocated to agriculture, livestock, fishing, wildlife and forests.
 In three years, 25% more land was irrigated because of volunteer projects.
-In Sourou Valley, a dam was built within a few months almost entirely by volunteer labour.
+In Sourou Valley, a dam was built within a few months, almost entirely by volunteer labour.
 The use of fertilizers increased by 56%.
 Hundreds of tractors were bought and imported for large-scale cooperative projects.

 Hundreds of village cereal banks were built through collective labour organised by the CDRs to help farmers store and market their crops.
 In the past, farmers would have no way to store surplus grains and had to sell them to local merchants, who would sell the same crops back to the same village for twice the cost.

 In August 1984, all land was nationalized.
 Previously, local chiefs had decided who could farm.
 In some areas, private land ownership had begun to arise.
 The total cereal production rose by 75% between 1983 and 1986.
 In four years, UN-analysts declared Burkinian agriculture as productive enough to be "food self-sufficient".